OAGi/Score/docs/user_guide/index.rst

 2. In the window that is returned at the right of the page, write the comment you want to add.

-3. Click the “Comment” button.
+3. Click the "Comment" button.

 Note that Score does not yet have a built-in notification mechanism.
 Each user has to visit the entity in case he/she wants to view all its